-AER_DRYDEP is the routine used as an interface for the calculation of the aerosol dry deposition velocities, which is called from AER_PHY2.
-The computation itself is carried out in AER_DRYDEPVELZH14 The update of the 3D aerosol tendencies because of sedimentation is calculated in AER_SEDIMNT, which is also called from AER_PHY2.
+DEPVEL_GC is also the routine used as an interface for the calculation of the aerosol dry deposition velocities.
+The computation itself is carried out in AER_DRYDEPVELZH14 The update of the 3D aerosol tendencies because of sedimentation is calculated in AER_SEDIMNT, which is called from AER_PHY2.